Background pattern

 Swallow the tablet with the help of a glass of water.

-Division of tablets:
+Division of the tablets:

-• In some patients, such as those with liver problems, kidney problems, or those who have recently lost body fluids, for example, due to vomiting, diarrhea, or because they are taking diuretics, the doctor may prescribe a lower initial dose,
+• in some patients, such as those with liver problems, kidney problems, or those who have recently lost body fluids, for example due to vomiting, diarrhea, or because they are taking diuretics, the doctor may prescribe a lower initial dose,

-Use in children and adolescents with hypertension
+Use in children and adolescents with high blood pressure

-Children from 6 to <18
+Children from 6 to <18 years of age:< p>

 The recommended initial dose is 4 mg once a day.